Baqiwaqi/Biz_Brew/README.md

 Setup Firebase project.

 Start with the [overview](https://firebase.flutter.dev/docs/overview) on the flutterfire website.
 Then do a [codelab](https://firebase.google.com/codelabs/firebase-get-to-know-flutter) on the Google Platform.
+The Codelab will teach you how to setup a firebase project.

 ## Documentation